 With the rise of DIY and organic design, natural earthy hues are making a comeback.
-Spanning rich browns, creamy beiges and terracotta reds to greens, ochres and greys, these neutral colors have become particularly popular for use in branding design, social media templates, websites, and stationery.
+Spanning rich browns, creamy beiges and terracotta reds to greens, ochres and greys, these neutral colors have become particularly popular for creating with social media templates or use in branding design, websites, and stationery.

 The world’s increased interest in sustainability and environmentalism, as well as a desire to get back to basics, has further fuelled the use of natural colors in many areas of design.

 “With designers finding inspiration in nature and minimal spaces, natural earthy colours set a calming tone,” explains Envato graphics specialist, Kate McInnes.

 Inspired by the organic design movement, these freeform artworks by Jessica Covella feature natural earthy hues, wavy fine lines and botanical illustrations.
 In addition, hand-drawn and collage elements offer a nod to the DIY design aesthetic.
 From foliage to abstract faces, every image is grounded in a warm, down-to-earth energy.